alexhyang/blog-source-code/source/_posts/how-to-use-git.md

 ---
-title: How to Use Git
+title: How to use Git
 date: 2020-11-12 20:23:07
 tags: [tool]
+categories:
+- [notes]
-categories: [collaboration]
+- [collaboration]
 ---

 Description:
-This post summaries the book [ProGit](https://www.git-scm.com/book/en/v2).
+This post is a brief summary of book [ProGit](https://www.git-scm.com/book/en/v2), written by Scott Chacon and Ben Straub (2014).
+It introduces version control system, basic and advanced Git commands, and Github services.

 # Getting Started